-The WTAMU Office of Executive Vice-president for Academic Affairs (EVPAA) and the Office of Study Abroad and Nationally Competitive Scholarships annually make available site visit grants to faculty who want to develop a faculty-led study abroad program but who also want to make a site visit to determine if the site is appropriate for the program.
+The WTAMU Office of Academic Affairs and the Office of Study Abroad (OSA) annually make available site visit grants to faculty who want to develop a faculty-led study abroad program but who also want to make a site visit to determine if the site is appropriate for the program.
 Grants of up to \$3,000 allow faculty members to visit a study abroad destination of their choice for the purposes of planning and arranging for a faculty-led program to the selected destination.
 The purposes of the site visit are to:

-- ✓ Assess the site for safety - ✓ Connect with institutional partners - ✓ Make logistical arrangements (engaging a 3rd party provider is encouraged) - ✓ Establish a program budget - ✓ Assess the availability of health services - ✓ Assess the quality of the site and the available infrastructure - ✓ Assess the quality of the facilities as appropriate to student learning - ✓ Assess the effectiveness of the host locations(s) for structured experiential learning.
+- \checkmark Assess the site for safety - ✓ Connect with institutional partners - ✓ Make arrangements for logistics (engaging a 3rd party provider is encouraged) - ✓ Establish a program budget - \checkmark Assess the availability of health services - ✓ Assess the quality of the site and the available infrastructure - ✓ Assess the quality of the facilities as appropriate to student learning - ✓ For field study assess the effectiveness of the host locations(s) for structured experiential learning

-WTAMU is a member of The Forum on Education Abroad and subscribes to the Standards of Good Practice for Short-term Education Abroad Programs.
+WTAMU is a member of the Forum on Education Abroad and subscribes to the Standards of Good Practice for Short-term Education Abroad Programs.
 Grant applicants are encouraged to review the standards when completing the site visit grant proposal.
 Only faculty members with serious intent in leading a program abroad should apply for this funding.
-Grants are awarded when there is a strong probability that there is sufficient student interest to make the program viable.
+Grants are awarded only when there is a strong probability that there is sufficient student interest to make the program viable.
+Applicants must document evidence of this interest.
+For example, completed survey may be submitted with the proposal as acceptable evidence.

 The program you are proposing should be designed to fulfill a graduation, general education or major requirement.
 You will need to explain how the learning outcomes of the study abroad experience map to the learning outcomes of the courses.
 Your proposal should anticipate how the program is academically rigorous and provides an inter-culturally enriching learning experience.
+All proposed courses will also need to map to at least one program outcome.

 Proposals that appear to be well-conceived, for which there is expected sufficient demand based on the evidence submitted, and which clearly map learner objects to programs outcomes will receive priority.
 This is especially important for programs originating from the same department or college.
+Proposals will be evaluated using a matrix, which is included with this document.